PrzeMazur95/WannabeGuide/README.md

  ### In progress
  * new topic
     * added log info only in store api topic controller
+    * grab all mathods in try catch block
     * need to do tests to it, for web and for api, check if new topic exists, and pop-up is shown
     * set that api request shuld have accept json, and content type the same
     * all displayed tasks on all task grid are hrefs, create a form to show topic modal